hamster/SAINTCON/HHC/2022/assembly.md

 Now for the chip.
 Note that the leads of the chip kinda stick out a little too far.
 You will need to carefully place the chip on the side of the table and apply a little pressure to bend the leads square.
 Don't overbend, or at least, don't do it too many times.

 Insert into the board, and use the little foam anti-static thingy to hold the chip up.
 Solder just one pin.
 Hold it up and check if the chip is sitting flat.
 If not, apply a squeezing pressure with one hand, and tap the soldered pin with your iron using your other hand, and the chip will sit down.
 Now you can solder the rest of the pins.
+Don't burn yourself.

 ![chip](images/IMG_3438.JPG)